AlynxZhou/atom-code-music/README.md

 ### How to add custom music sheets.

-If you can write music sheets in digit-sheets, you can use the `atom-midi-piano:convert` command to convert it into coffeescript/javascript array music sheet, which is used to record built-in music sheets.
+If you can write music sheets in digit-sheets, you can use the `atom-code-music:convert` command to convert it into coffeescript/javascript array music sheet, which is used to record built-in music sheets.

 First write correct digit-sheets with following mode: